kai-li-1994/garment-variant-dataset/README.md

 Dataset files, derived tables, documentation, and metadata are licensed under the Creative Commons Attribution 4.0 International License (CC BY 4.0), unless otherwise stated.
 See `LICENSE-DATA.md`.

 The dataset was derived from publicly accessible retailer product-page information.
-The public release does not redistribute product images, screenshots, raw HTML, review text, full webpage captures, or retailer-specific acquisition scripts.
+The public release does not redistribute product images, screenshots, raw HTML, review text, product ratings, review counts, full webpage captures, or retailer-specific acquisition scripts.
 The above licenses apply only to the curated dataset, documentation, and code included in this repository and the associated Zenodo release.

+## Third-party trademarks and source attribution

+H&M and Uniqlo are trademarks of their respective owners.
+H&M Group, Fast Retailing, H&M, and Uniqlo are not affiliated with, endorsed by, or sponsored by this repository or the associated dataset.
+Brand names are used only to identify the source websites from which publicly accessible product-page information was obtained.
+The repository licenses apply only to the curated dataset, derived tables, documentation, metadata, and code released by the authors; they do not grant rights to third-party trademarks, retailer website content, product images, webpage design, or other third-party intellectual property.